orourkedd/truefalsenull/README.md

 Using tfn like described above will mean the following:
 * All authorization logic will be centralized and outside of your application business logic.
 * Your authorization code will be easy to test if you separate each piece fo tfn middleware into its own module (recommended).
-* Your system will be able to elegantly handle all sorts of advanced scenarios by adding more middleware.
+* Your system will be able to elegantly handle all sorts of advanced authorization scenarios by adding more middleware.